wp-plugins/wp-app-studio/readme.txt

 = Automatic Installation =

-The simplest way to install is to click on 'Plugins' then 'Add' and type 'Wp App Studio' in the search field.
+The simplest way to install is to click on 'Plugins' then 'Add' and type 'WP App Studio' in the search field.

 = Manual Installation Type 1 =